 Contact Educator Brook McGinnis to schedule a tour.

-This program has been made possible through the Houston County Commission, and the Southeast Alabama Community Foundation.
+This program has been made possible through grants from the Wells Fargo Foundation and the Southeast Alabama Community Foundation.

 HOW IT WORKS

-sign up for school tours online beginning August 1, 2018 with the Bus on Us link below and submit reimbursement form.
+- Teachers sign up for school tours online beginning August 1, 2019 with the Bus on Us link above and submit reimbursement form.

 Docents are a vital part of the Wiregrass Museum of Art’s mission to educate and inspire audiences through the visual arts and its interpretation.
 Docents are specially trained volunteers who guide museum tours for school groups and visitors.
 They facilitate learning about and making a connection with the permanent collection and exhibitions through discussion of the artwork on exhibit.